MKLab-ITI/multisensor-concept-event-detection/README.md

 # Description

+In this code, a dataset that contains 106 videos from news reports is utilized.
+Videos are categories into nine concepts/events.
+Note that one video may be relevant to zero or more of these concepts/events.
+The dataset is available at: http://mklab-services.iti.gr/multisensor/data/Event_Detection_Dataset_MS.rar .
+Key frames are already extracted from the dataset video shots because training is made on images.
+Total number of key frames on this dataset is 2826.
+DCNN features are extracted from the key frames based on the Caffe models trained in the work of (Markatopoulou et al.).
+Using a random balanced split on the dataset for each concept/event, where the videos are divided into three chunks, a three-fold CV is performed using two chunks for training purposes and the remaining chunk for testing.
+The classification algorithm used in this code is Support Vector Machines (SVMs), where it’s “c” parameter is tuned using grid search.
+Output of this module is the evaluation per concept/event on videos in terms of accuracy and F-score.

 # Input arguments

 This code is used for the aforementioned dataset but it can be used for other datasets provided that all image (key frames) names are number identifiers starting from 1 and ending to the total number of key frames.
 The paths for the following files must be provided as arguments:

  - Feature vector file.
 File must contain one vector per line with a space separating each value of the vector.
 Order must be ascending in terms of the image file name.
  - Key frame annotation file.
 This file contains the annotation per concept/event of all key frames.
 Concepts/events are identified in terms of these IDs: [001, 002, 003, 004, 005, 006, 007, 008, 009].
-Each line of the file has the following format (order of image names does not matter here):
+Each line of the file has the following format (order of image names does not matter here): <br />
-<concept_id> 1 <image_name_without_file_extension> <annotation_value (-1 or 1)> 1
+<concept_id> 1 <image_name_without_file_extension> <annotation_value (-1 or 1)> 1 <br />
-Example lines:
+Example lines: <br />
-001 1 101 1 1
+001 1 101 1 1 <br />
-001 1 102 -1 1
+001 1 102 -1 1 <br />
-002 1 101 -1 1
+002 1 101 -1 1 <br />
 002 1 102 -1 1
  - Video annotation file.
 This file contains the annotation per concept of all videos.
 Concepts/events are identified in terms of the same ids as in the key frame annotation file.
-Each line of the file has the following format:
+Each line of the file has the following format: <br />
 <concept_id> 1 <video_name_without_file_extension> <annotation_value (-1 or 1)> 1
  - Video-to-image mapping.
 This file shows which images correspond to which video.
-It is considered that a video key frames consist of range image IDs (e.g. 11-17) Each line of the file has the following format:
+It is considered that a video key frames consist of range image IDs (e.g. 11-17) Each line of the file has the following format: <br />
-<video_name_without_file_extension> <first_frame_image_id>-<last_frame_image_id>
+<video_name_without_file_extension> <first_frame_image_id>-<last_frame_image_id> <br />
-Example:
+Example: <br />
-video name: dg20130420_cottbus_sd_avc.mp4
+video name: dg20130420_cottbus_sd_avc.mp4 <br />
-key frames extracted from the video: 10.jpg, 11.jpg, 12.jpg, 13.jpg, 14.jpg
+key frames extracted from the video: 10.jpg, 11.jpg, 12.jpg, 13.jpg, 14.jpg <br />
 line in the mapping file: dg20130420_cottbus_sd_avc 10-14